3.2: Protein Purification

 \end{equation}

-In the last equation, v is the velocity of the particle, and f is a constant called the frictional coefficient.
-This equation shows that the force Ff hindering motion toward the cathode is proportional to the velocity of the particle.
-This is intuitive since one would expect the higher the velocity, the greater the Ff which would hinder the motion.
+In the last equation, v is the particle's velocity, and f is a constant called the frictional coefficient.
+This equation shows that the force Ff hindering motion toward the cathode is proportional to the particle's velocity.
+This is intuitive since one would expect the higher the velocity, the greater the Ff, which would hinder the motion.
 The frictional coefficient depends on the size and shape of the molecule.
-The larger the molecule, the larger the frictional coefficient (i.e. more resistance to the motion of the molecule).
+The larger the molecule, the larger the frictional coefficient (i.e. more resistance to the molecule's motion).
 It can be shown that the frictional coefficient for a spherical particle is given by

 \begin{equation}